justStock/server/README.md

-﻿# Trade Advice Backend
+# Trade Advice Backend

 Node.js/Express API with MongoDB, JWT auth, wallet tracking, and Socket.IO streaming.
-This repo is now production-ready for Render and consumable from a Flutter client (mobile or web).
+The backend now exposes production-safe defaults for Render and is ready for a Flutter client (mobile or web).

 ## Prerequisites